gabetuason/Team_Profile_Generator/README.md

 ## Installation

 Assure that node.js is installed preferably version 16 (stable), found on https://nodejs.org/en/download/.
 To make sure the application is running correctly, the user needs to install two packages, namely inquirer version 8.2.4 and email-validator.
 To install these packages, the user should run the following commands in the terminal: `npm i inquirer@8.2.4` and `npm i email-validator`.
-When installing, it is important that you are in the correct directory (develop) otherwise issues may transpire.
+When installing, it is important that you are in the correct directory otherwise issues may transpire.

 ## Usage